-Factbox: Latest on the coronavirus spreading in China and beyond
+Latest on the coronavirus spreading in China and beyond

 Here is what we know so far:

-* As of Jan.
-25 at 8 p.m.
-(1200 GMT) the death toll in China had risen to 42, authorities reported.
-Some 1,372 people in China had been infected with the virus.
+* As of midnight in Beijing (1600 GMT) on Jan.
+25, the death toll in China had risen to 56, authorities reported.
+Some 1,975 people in China had been infected with the virus.

+* The coronavirus transmission ability is getting stronger and infections could continue to rise, China’s National Health Commission said.

+* China bans wildlife trade nationwide in markets, supermarkets, restaurants, and e-commerce platforms, authorities said.

-* The previously unknown strain is believed to have emerged late last year from illegally traded wildlife at an animal market in Wuhan.
+* The previously unknown coronavirus strain is believed to have emerged late last year from illegally traded wildlife at an animal market in Wuhan.

-* Thailand has reported five cases; Australia has reported four; Singapore, France, Japan, Taiwan and Malaysia three; Vietnam, South Korea and the United States two apiece; and Nepal one.
+* Thailand has reported five cases; Australia and Singapore have reported four; the United States, France, Japan, Taiwan and Malaysia three; Vietnam and South Korea two apiece; and Canada and Nepal one.

+* Beijing will delay reopening the city’s kindergartens, schools and universities, state-owned China National Radio (CNR) said on its official Weibo page.

+* Taiwan further tightens restrictions on visitors from China, suspending entry for many apart from business travelers and a few other exceptions.

+* Hong Kong’s popular amusement parks Disneyland and Ocean Park are closed from Jan.
+26, state media CCTV reported.

-* The World Health Organisation (WHO) said that while the outbreak was an emergency for China, it was not yet a global health emergency.
+* The World Health Organization (WHO) said that while the outbreak was an emergency for China, it was not yet a global health emergency.

 * Symptoms include fever, cough and difficulty breathing.